safer spaces

 Safer Spaces Representatives

 Our Safer Spaces Representatives are community volunteers who are well-versed and trained in our Safer Spaces texts.
 We have numerous Reps in the scene, identifiable by their orange heart badges, so that there can be a visible presence at all CTS events and classes.
-Their role will be to look out for people on the dance floor, be a point person for others to go to for support or to report an incident, and be able to recognise uncomfortable interactions, reach out to people who might need support, and know who to refer them to if necessary.
+Their role will be to look out for people on the dance floor, be a point person for others to go to for support or to report an incident, and be able to recognise uncomfortable or unconsensual interactions, reach out to people who might need support, and know who to refer them to if necessary.

 Anna James